The connectivity carcass of a vertex subset in a graph: both odd and even case: Preliminaries

 The following lemma can be easily proved using the fact that $(s,t)$-mincuts are closed under intersection and union. \begin{lemma} $N(s,t)$ (likewise $F(s,t)$) is a laminar cut in the family of $(s,t)$-mincuts. \end{lemma}

 We now define another family of cuts called a {\em crossing family}.

 \begin{definition}[Crossing family of cuts] A family of cuts ${\mathcal X}$ is said to be a crossing family if for any pair $(A,\overline{A})$ and $(A',\overline{A'})$ of crossing cuts in ${\mathcal X}$, the following properties hold: \begin{enumerate} \item Each of the 4 corner sets defined by $(A,\overline{A})$ and $(A',\overline{A'})$ also define a cut belonging to ${\mathcal X}$. \item The cut defined by $(A\setminus A') \cup (A'\setminus A)$ does not belong to ${\mathcal X}$. \end{enumerate} \end{definition} Observe that a laminar cut family is vacuously a crossing cut family.
 The set of all $(s,t)$-mincuts does not form a crossing family unless there is no crossing pair of $(s,t)$-mincuts in $G$.
-However, the set of all global mincuts always forms a crossing family; it is a simple exercise that uses the sub-modularity of cuts (Lemma \ref{lem: cor-submodularity-of-cuts}).
+However, the set of all global mincuts is a crossing family.
+For this, an interested reader may refer to Lemma \ref{lem:global-mincuts-are-crossing-family} in Appendix \ref{app: global-mincuts-is-a-crossing-family}; its proof uses Lemma \ref{lem: no edge between AA' and A'A} and the submodularity of cuts (Lemma \ref{lem: cor-submodularity-of-cuts}).
 Two $S$-mincuts $(A,\overline{A})$ and $(A',\overline{A'})$ are said to $S$-cross each other if each of the four corner subsets defined by $A$ and $A'$ also defines an $S$-cut.
-Along similar lines as the global mincuts, it can be shown that if $(A,\overline{A})$ $S$-crosses $(A',\overline{A'})$, each of the four corner subsets defines an $S$-mincut, and $(A\setminus A') \cup (A'\setminus A)$ does not define an $S$-mincut.
-This leads to the following lemma.
+We now state an important property of valid cuts of $S$.